Below is a sampling of some of our most Frequently Asked Questions. Don’t see your specific question? Contact us and we will provide an answer!

 Q: Is a Dive Guide provided on boat charters?

-A: In-water Dive Guides are provided by the boat charter operators on trips, excluding Technical Dive Charters.
-Dive Guides are there to keep divers on the briefed dive site, carry the float ball, and point out all of the amazing creatures.
-They are not dive buddies and will stay down until the last diver begins their ascent.
-If you’d like a designated buddy, you can hire a dive guide to accompany you on the dive and stick with you or your group.
+A: An in-water Dive Guide is provided on charters, excluding Technical Dives and Non-Guided Blue Heron Bridge dives.
+Dive Guides function to help divers navigate the briefed dive site, carry the float ball, and point out all of the amazing creatures we find on the reef.
+They do not function as dive buddies, and usually stay down until the last diver begins their ascent.
+If you’d like a designated buddy, hire a dive guide to accompany you on the dive and stick with you or your group.

 Q: What amenities can I expect on charter boats?

-A: The charter vessel Sirena is fully stocked with filtered water, sodas, fruit and snacks.
+A: The charter vessels Marin and Aurelia come fully stocked with filtered water, sodas, fruit and snacks.
 Additionally, warm, dry towels are provided onboard.
-Sirena has a hot water shower, a marine “head”, and Christmas-tree style ladders for your comfort.
-You are more than welcome to bring your own “treats”, food, and/or drinks, but no alcohol please.
+Both vessels offer hot water showers, marine “heads” (bathrooms), and Christmas-tree style ladders for your comfort.
+You are more than welcome to bring your own “treats,” food, and/or drinks, but no alcohol please.
+Refillable water bottles are encouraged!

 A: Spear fishing is not allowed, however, Hawaiian slings shorter than five (5) feet may be used to spear the invasive Lion Fish.
 Lobstering is permitted during lobster season, as long as participants carry the required Florida State Lobster licenses.
-You can purchase your Lobster License from the Florida Fish and Wildlife Conservation Commission here.
+Purchase your Lobster License from the Florida Fish and Wildlife Conservation Commission here.

-Q: What gear is required to dive aboard Sirena?
+Q: What gear is required to dive aboard Marin and Aurelia?

-A: Each certified diver must have the following: mask, fins, snorkel, current BCD (no horse-collars, etc), regulator with alternate second stage, pressure gauge or computer, timing device (watch or computer), safety sausage or lift bag.
+A: Each certified diver must have the following: mask, fins, snorkel, current BCD (no horse-collars, etc), regulator with alternate second stage, pressure gauge or computer, timing device (watch or computer), surface marker buoy (“safety sausage”) or lift bag.
 All gear must be maintained and functioning.
-Any diver who arrives without the proper gear MUST rent or purchase missing pieces before being allowed aboard Sirena.
-Each charter operator provides a set of spare gear on their boat available for rent in the event of a missing or faulty piece of dive equipment.
+Any diver arriving without the proper gear MUST rent or purchase missing pieces before being allowed aboard either vessel.
+Each charter vessel provides a set of spare gear on their boat available for rent in the event of a missing or faulty piece of dive equipment.
 For Technical Diving Trips, please contact us for a list of required gear.

 Q: What is the diving like in Palm Beach and what are the trips like?

-A: The charter operators dive all of the famous wrecks and reefs in the area, and even some secret spots only their captains know about!
+A: The charter vessels dive all of the famous wrecks and reefs in the area, and even some secret spots only their captains know about!
 West Palm Beach’s reef line stretches for several miles and is home to millions of creatures.
-The Gulf Stream, which most closely approaches Florida right here in West Palm, brings tons of critters to local reefs… tropical fish, rays, eels, turtles, sharks, dolphins, etc. You never know what you might see out there!
+The Gulf Stream, which most closely approaches Florida right here in West Palm Beach, brings tons of critters to local reefs, from tropical fish, to rays, eels, turtles, sharks, and even dolphins.
+You never know what you might see out there!
 Because the Gulf Stream comes so close, all of the offshore local diving is drift diving.
 This means that divers let the current drift them down the reef ledge.
 At the end of the dive, the boat is right there to pick them up.
 It’s the best diving in Florida!
 The whole trip lasts about four hours from departure to arrival back at the marina.

 Q: Can I request a specific dive site?